Ranked & tested

 4. Poly Sync 20 — best budget pick#

 The Sync 20 is the budget entry from Poly (formerly Plantronics), and its main differentiator is the Microsoft Teams certification.
-For firms standardized on Teams, plug-and-play device recognition without adjusting audio routing settings is worth $70.
+For firms standardized on Teams, plug-and-play device recognition without adjusting audio routing settings is genuinely useful.
 Voice pickup radius is tighter than the Anker PowerConf and bass response is thinner than Jabra, but for a one-on-one client call from a home office, neither matters.

 What we left off#